alinesresende/soccer-stats-hub/README.md

 ```
 </details>

-### 4.3 - Develop the `/leaderboard/home` endpoint so that it is possible to filter the rankings of home teams in the front-end ranking screen, and update the table when inserting the match Corinthians 2 X 1 Internacional
+### 4.3 - Created the `/leaderboard/home` endpoint so that it is possible to filter the rankings of home teams

   - After adding the Corinthians 2 X 1 Internacional match and making the request to the `/leaderboard/home` endpoint, the correct fields and values ​​will be returned.